-- d.
-Taking appropriate steps to contain and control the incident to prevent further unauthorized access to or use of customer information, for example, by monitoring, freezing, or closing affected accounts, while preserving records and other evidence; and - e.
-Notifying customers when warranted.
-Id. - 40.
-Further, "[w]hen a financial institution becomes aware of an incident of unauthorized access to sensitive customer information, the institution should conduct a reasonable investigation to promptly determine the likelihood that the information has been or will be misused.
+37. Further, "[w]hen a financial institution becomes aware of an incident of unauthorized access to sensitive customer information, the institution should conduct a reasonable investigation to promptly determine the likelihood that the information has been or will be misused.
 If the institution determines that misuse of its information about a customer has occurred or is reasonably possible, it should notify the affected customer as soon as possible."
+See id.

-See id. - 41.
-Credit bureaus are "financial institutions" for purposes of the GLBA, and are therefore subject to its provisions.
+38. Credit bureaus are "financial institutions" for purposes of the GLBA, and are therefore subject to its provisions.
 See TranUnion LLC v.
 F.T.C., 295 F.3d 42, 48 (D.C.
 Cir.
 2002).
-Under Regulation Y promulgated by the Federal Reserve Board, Bank Holding Companies and Change in Bank Control, "credit bureau services" are "so closely related to banking or managing or controlling banks as to be a proper incident thereto."
-Since Equifax is a credit bureau and performs credit bureau services, it qualifies as a financial institution for purposes of the GLBA. - 42.
-"Nonpublic personal information," includes PII (such as the PII compromised during the Data Breach) for purposes of the GLBA.
-Likewise, "sensitive customer information" includes PII for purposes of the Interagency Guidelines Establishing Information Security Standards. - 43.
-Upon information and belief, Equifax failed to "develop, implement, and maintain a comprehensive information security program" with "administrative, technical, and physical safeguards" that were "appropriate to [its] size and complexity, the nature and scope of [its] activities, and the sensitivity of any customer information at issue."
-This includes, but is not limited to, (a) Equifax's failure to implement and maintain adequate data security practices to safeguard class members' PII; (b) failing to detect the Data Breach in a timely manner; and (c) failing to disclose that its data security practices were inadequate to safeguard class members' PII.
+Under Regulation Y promulgated by the Federal Reserve Board, Bank Holding Companies and Change in Bank Control, "credit bureau services23" are "so closely related to banking or managing or controlling banks as to be a proper incident thereto."
+Since Equifax is a credit bureau and performs credit bureau services, it qualifies as a financial institution for purposes of the GLBA.

+39. "Nonpublic personal information," includes PII (such as the PII compromised during the Data Breach) for purposes of the GLBA.
+Likewise, "sensitive customer information" includes PII for purposes of the Interagency Guidelines Establishing Information Security Standards.

+40. Upon information and belief, Equifax failed to "develop, implement, and maintain a comprehensive information security program" with "administrative, technical, and physical safeguards" that were "appropriate to [its] size and complexity, the nature and scope of [its] activities, and the sensitivity of any customer information at issue."
+This includes, but is not limited to, Equifax's failure to implement and maintain adequate data security practices to safeguard Class members' PII; (b) failing to detect the Data Breach in a timely manner; and (c) failing to disclose that its data security practices were inadequate to safeguard Class members' PII.

+23 Credit bureau services include ""[m]aintaining information related to the credit history of consumers and providing the information to a credit grantor who is considering a borrower's application for credit or who has extended credit to the borrower."
+See 12 C.F.R. § 225.28.

-- 44. Upon information and belief, Equifax also failed to "develop and implement a risk-based response program to address incidents of unauthorized access to customer information in customer information systems" as mandated by the GLBA.
-This includes, but is not limited to, Equifax's failure to notify appropriate regulatory agencies, law enforcement, and the affected individuals themselves of the Data Breach in a timely and adequate manner. - 45.
-Upon information and belief, Equifax also failed to notify affected customers as soon as possible after it became aware of unauthorized access to sensitive customer information.
+41. Upon information and belief, Equifax also failed to "develop and implement a risk-based response program to address incidents of unauthorized access to customer information in customer information systems" as mandated by the GLBA.
+This includes, but is not limited to, Equifax's failure to notify appropriate regulatory agencies, law enforcement, and the affected individuals themselves of the Data Breach in a timely and adequate manner.

+42. Upon information and belief, Equifax also failed to notify affected customers as soon as possible after it became aware of unauthorized access to sensitive customer information.

-CLASS ALLEGATIONS
+CLASS ACTION ALLEGATIONS

+43. Plaintiff brings all claims as class claims under Federal Rule of Civil Procedure 23(b)(1), (b)(2), (b)(3), and (c)(4).

+A. Nationwide Class

-- 46. Plaintiff seeks certification under Federal Rule of Civil Procedure 23(b)(1), (b)(2), (b)(3), and (c)(4) and brings this action on behalf of herself and a Nationwide Class and California Subclass as follows. - 47.
-Plaintiff bring her FCRA, negligence, and negligence per se claims on behalf of herself and a proposed nationwide class ("Nationwide Class"), defined as follows:
+44. Plaintiff bring his FCRA, negligence, and negligence per se claims (Counts I-IV) on behalf of a proposed nationwide class ("Nationwide Class"), defined as follows: